nightscout/trio-docs/docs/EN/operate/interface.md

 ### Graphs and Statistics
-The middle of the screen graphs your current blood sugar data and inputted carbs overlaid with iAPS's insulin delivery and blood sugar predictions.
+The middle of the screen graphs your current blood sugar data and inputted carbs overlaid with Open-iAPS's insulin delivery and blood sugar predictions.

 The zero temp (ZT) line predicts where your blood sugar would be if insulin delivery and carb absorption were ceased.
 The IOB line predicts where blood sugar would be if insulin delivery was ceased and carb absorption was minimal.
 The unannounced meal (UAM) line predicts how long blood glucose will continue to rise, to dose insulin accordingly.
 For more information on prediction lines, see the [OpenAPS documentation.](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html)